lhoenig/clifu/README.md

 Interface to the commandlinefu.com API, written in C and using Ncurses

 BETA - there is still a memory bug in the parse_page_content function.
 Filling up the results array is not reliable yet.
+Will investigate very soon.

 ## Requirements
 * curl